dart-lang/language/working/macros/feature-specification.md

-Macros will likely want to introduce references to identifiers that are not in the scope of the library in which they are running, but are in the scope of the macro itself, or possibly even in some other library that is known to the macro, but not imported by the library where the macro is applied.
+Macros will likely want to introduce references to identifiers that are not in the scope of the library in which they are running, but are in the scope of the macro itself, or possibly even references which are not in scope of either the macro itself or the library where it is applied.

 Even if an identifier is expected to be in scope of the library in which the macro is running (lets say its exported by the macro library), that identifier